TABLE OF CONTENTS

 For most entry-level cultivation positions, you won’t need any formal training.
 Some companies will require a high school diploma or GED at a minimum.
 College degrees may be preferred.

-If you want to become a master cannabis grower can be taken seriously in the industry, it is better to receive industry training.
+If you want to become a master cannabis grower and be taken seriously in the industry, it is better to receive industry training.
 While you can get on-the-job training, specialized training has more impact.

 Most training programs will usually last for six months or less.
 You get to set your own schedule and work at your own pace, which is really cool for students who work full time at another job.